PARTIZIP II: How the past participle is formed and used in German

 How to form the Partizip II of german verbs

-The partizip II of german verbs is formed differently for the various categories of german verbs.
-They can be formed with or without the participial prefix ge-.
+The Partizip II is a type of German Partizipien which is the past participle form of a verb in English.
+It is formed differently for the various categories of german verbs and functions in various ways such as; adjectives, interjections, substantive nouns, passive voice and in forming the Perfekt and Plusquamperfekt tense.
+They can be with or without the participial prefix ge-.
 The categories of inseparable verbs and those foreign verbs that end with –ieren never take on the participial prefix while those of all other categories do.
-This is illustrated below.

-1. How to form the Partizip II of German weak verbs (regelmäßige Verben)
+1. Partizip II formation for weak verbs (regelmäßige Verben)

-This group of German verbs that have a regular conjunction pattern, form their Partizip II in the steps using the table below.
+This group of German verbs that have a regular conjunction pattern and form their Partizip II in the steps below.

 SubjectStem-ending t & dStem-ending s, z & ßAny other stem-endingVerb-ending with n